-I told the doctor that the reason I was asking about when we can consider lowering dosages or taking dad off medications, because were juicing and he has been continuously showing signs of improvement.
+I explained to the doctor that the reason I was asking about when we can consider lowering dosages or taking dad off medications was that we were juicing and he has been continuously showing signs of improvement.
 Immediately:

 The doctor advised me to be careful of juicing.

-I was shocked that a medical professional who can prescribe multiple doses of medications with known and serious side effects, would have concern of juicing.
+I was shocked that a medical professional who can prescribe multiple doses of medications with known and serious side effects, would have concerns about juicing.

 Equally alarming to Tacralimus side effects, was the Prednisone he was taking.

-The list of side effects were over a page long, and the majority of his symptoms were on that list.
+The list of side effects was over a page long, and the majority of his symptoms were on that list.

 He had been taking Prednisone since the beginning of his treatment.
-By the time he got to us he was down to 20mg of Prednisone.
-After talking with him and showing him the amount of side effects he had on the list, dad agreed to half the dose of prednisone.
+By the time he got to us, he was down to 20mg of Prednisone.
+After talking with him and showing him the number of side effects he had on the list, dad agreed to half the dose of prednisone.

 5 of the 10 side effects he was experiencing vanished as the diet was changed and the pills were removed.